nsum/ms3-hotel-task-manager/README.md

 Some of the features included are: full CRUD functionality, specific department tasks, personal tasks, shared tasks, management control, search and task editing...
 I really tried to use minimum outside help with this project, and for every issue or new feature, I tried and managed to find solution myself.
+Code Institute's task manager mini project was used as a sort of "base" for this project, and beside that, select.js & materializecss jQuery snippets are the only outside code I used.
+My code is far from perfect but it serves the purpose, and is best I could do given my experience and this being my first contact with Python, Flask & MongoDB.

 Research, design, development & testing of this project took total of 85 hrs.